amidav16/weather-app/README.md

 # What would I have done differently?

-This assignment was really enjoyable, I didn't feel too content with my choices as I spent alot of time planning out what API and UI library to use.
+This assignment was really enjoyable, I spent some time planning out what API and UI library to use.
 I initially thought of using Meta Weather API and Chakra UI.

-I felt a bit lost when attempting to understand Meta Weather API and I have never worked with Chakra UI, and realised learning it too ambitious with little time constraint.
+I felt a bit lost when attempting to understand Meta Weather API and I have never worked with Chakra UI, and realised learning within the assignment was a little too ambitious.

 If I had more time I would have for sure improved the looks of the Weather details when you click a card.
 Maybe a card highlight once you hover over one and a suttle animation that plays once you view the details.
 I thought that my approach towards using a Dropdown could have been better.
-Instead I should have opted for a searchable dropdown.
+Instead I should have opted for a searchable dropdown while also creating more cards instead of only have one for my selected location.

-Make a better Test for the application, since i'm not confident in testing of code (I didn't utilize code test during Dbwatch, not enough experience).
+Make a better Test for the application, since i'm not confident in code testing(I didn't utilize code test during Dbwatch, not enough experience).
 I want to be more confident in testing and make a proper test for example an integration test like the API call itself.

 More cleaner and more sturctured code.